Adults

 If you or a loved one are having trouble with word-finding, reach out to Expressable today.
 We’re here to listen to your concerns and guide you on next steps.
 We can match you with a licensed speech therapist who can perform an evaluation and tailor a treatment plan to your needs.
 Get in touch with us here!

-5. When should I seek professional help for word-finding difficulty?
+When should I get help for word-finding difficulty?

-If your word-finding difficulty doesn't go away, is getting worse, or is affecting your life, it's important to get professional help.
-Start with our free screener to evaluate your speech and language skills and see if you need further evaluation.
+If your word-finding difficulty doesn't go away, is getting worse, or is affecting your everyday life, it's important to get professional help.
+Start with our free screener to check your speech and language skills and see if you need further evaluation.

 How Expressable Can Help